-Just 4 ingredients is all it takes to make these dark chocolate covered peanut butter stuffed dates with a sprinkle of sea salt for a delectable sweet and salty treat!
+Just 4 ingredients is all it takes to make these Dark Chocolate Covered Peanut Butter Stuffed Dates with Sea Salt for a delectable sweet and salty treat!

 Let’s talk peanuts, y’all!
 I recently got invited by the Texas Peanut Producers Board to Lubbock, Texas, to learn all about the Texas peanut industry, drink Texas wines, and experience the great city of Lubbock!
 It was a fun and yummy two days with some of my fellow blogging friends…

 We consume our fair share of peanuts in this house and honestly, I never had a clue how or even where they are grown.
 I was shocked when I learned that Texas, the state I live in, ranks fourth in peanut production in the U.S. It takes a lot of peanuts to meet the demands of our peanut loving nation (get this: Americans eat 3 pounds of peanut butter per person every year.
 That’s about 700 million pounds, or enough to coat the floor of the Grand Canyon.
 Whoa!) and I was so honored to get to meet those who grow, process and promote them.

 From the moment I arrived in Lubbock, I was greeted by friendly faces and the most amazing peanut butter cupcake from The Ruffled Cup (I’m on a mission to recreate it…it was soooo yummy!).
 Our tour began with a fun dinner at the Bayer Museum of Agriculture where we enjoyed a true chuck-wagon chicken fried steak dinner while being entertained with music and poems.

 The next morning, we headed out to Brownfield, Texas, where we met Monty and Kathy Henson in their peanut field to see and hear how peanuts are grown.
 Such an honor to stand in the field with these longtime farmers hearing them talk so passionately about their process of growing the best peanuts possible.